Lewis-Marshall/WinUI3NavigationExample/README.md

 ## Introduction

 Example of a WinUI 3 NavigationView application using the Windows 11 styles.
-On Windows 11 this should look identical to a comparable WinUI 2 UWP app, other than the omission of the Mica material.
+On Windows 11 this should look identical to a comparable WinUI 2 UWP app.

 ![Screenshot](docs/images/img1.png)